sait-wbdv/winter-2022/content/cpnt-201/assignments/assignment-1.md

 ---

 ## Details
-In this assignment, you will deploy your code journal, where you will submit your Dailies for the rest of the program.
+In this assignment, you will deploy your code journal, where you will submit your journal entries for the rest of the program.

 ## Why start a Code Journal?
 - To track your progress.
 Sometimes it's difficult to notice how much you've learned if you can't laugh at how hard things use to seem.